 Kathleen O’Toole is a poet whose work with haiku and other short poetic forms is deeply rooted in attention to the natural world.
 These three workshops will guide participants through poetry forms and writing practices that invite us to explore the ways season changes bring special opportunities for healing and creativity.
 The ancient Celts celebrated cross-quarter days as moments of magic and openings to spirit and ritual; we’ll mark our own seasonal awareness.

-Writing Through the Seasons will be offered as a program series, spread over the seasons, beginning in Fall 2021.
+Writing Through the Seasons: The Healing Power of Nature will be offered as a program series, spread over the seasons, beginning in Fall 2021.

 - Saturday, February 5th, 10:00-11:30am ET

 Suggested Donation: $10/session or $25/series

 Takoma Park Poet Laureate Kathleen O’Toole is the author of 4 books of poetry (find her at https://kathleenotoolepoetry.com).
 She has taught writing at Johns Hopkins University and the Maryland Institute College of Art.
 As evident in her longer work, she often seeks inspiration and consolation in nature.
 For more than thirty years she has been writing haiku as a spiritual practice of attention, and to deepen her experience of the natural world.